 - Public Relations Society of America

-Sample industry specific LinkedIn groups and Twitter handles.
-Stay on top of industry trends, company information, job listings and networking opportunities.
-Visit the Social Media and LinkedIn pages for more information on how to leverage your social media network.
+Sample industry-specific LinkedIn groups and Twitter handles.
+Stay on top of industry trends, company information, job listings, and networking opportunities.
+Review the LinkedIn Guide for tips to build a strong LinkedIn profile and visit the Social Media and LinkedIn pages for more information on how to leverage your social media network.